 Discover new interests Make new friends

-Members of Swanland U3A, comprising 600 retired or semi-retired people, participate in more than 60 regular interest groups listed below:Please click on Group item to go to activity page with more information.
+Members of Swanland U3A, comprising 600 retired or semi-retired people, participate in more than 60 regular interest groups a few are listed below:Please click on Group item to go to activity page with more information.

 Annual holidays, often abroad, and group weekend and day visits are regularly arranged for members.